←(Use Google Translate to see an approximate

 |Dennis & accordion

 Huge numbers of Germans depended on the American occupiers

 for their living: working as Putzfrauen (cleaning ladies), cooks,

 nannies, or prostitutes; giving music lessons to American brats

 (like Dennis's accordion teacher shown at right), working as B-girls in

-bars, working on the base in the PX or Snack Bar, or working the black
+bars, working on the base in the PX or Snack Bar, or trading the black

 market.
 Most Germans got around on bicycles or (in the country) horse-drawn